The-AI-Alliance/the-ai-alliance.github.io/docs/microsite-cheat-sheet.markdown

 ![Name the New File]({{site.baseurl}}/assets/images/file-name.jpg "Name the New File"){:style="width: 800px; text-align: center;"}

 The contents of the file go where it says _Enter file contents here_.
-Copy and paste the following "block" of text into that text field:
+Copy and paste the following "block" of text into that text field; yes the colors look strange here, but that's because some styles are being interpreted when they shouldn't be, which affects the colors:

 ```markdown
 ---